UsmanAbbasii/Data-Cleaning-Using-Python/README.md

 # Data-Cleaning-Using-Python
 Handling Garbage Data

-<b>What is Data Cleaning?<b>
+What is Data Cleaning?
-Data cleaning is the process of fixing or removing incorrect, corrupted, incorrectly formatted, duplicate, or incomplete data within a dataset
+Data cleaning is the process of fixing or removing incorrect, corrupted, incorrectly formatted, duplicate, or incomplete data within a dataset.

+In this Repository, we are working on "How to handle missing values or data" by different methods to make Machine Learning model powerful to provide an accurate prediction.